joeltimothyoh/Get-SMARTReport/README.md

 Generates a report regarding the SMART status of physical drives on the system.

 ## Description
-The generated report will include a warning when one or more physical drives return a SMART status other than 'OK'.
+The report will include a warning when one or more physical drives return a SMART status other than 'OK'.

 ## Usage
 Get-SMART-Report can be used as a script or module.
-The script includes emailing of the report as an additional feature.
+The script includes the ability to email reports.

 ### Script
 * Specify email settings within the `Get-SMART-Report.ps1` script.